HeidiSeibold/git-course-cardiff/README.md

 # git-course-cardiff
-Teaching git at Uni Cardiff
+Teaching git at Uni Cardiff.

+This is some new text.